IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 (Yes).
 This can be used for battery investment decisions where the investment can be continuous (StorageInvestment=Yes).
 For a particular hydro storage investment, the dam investment is linked to this particular hydro and cannot be made proportional (StorageInvestment=No).

 A generator can belong to several mutually exclusive sets; their names must be separated by "|" when entered.
-So if Generator1 belongs to Set1 and Set2, the data entry should be "Set1|Set2".
+For example, if Generator1 belongs to Set1 and
+Set2, the data entry should be "Set1|Set2".
 If any of the generators in a group are installation/retirement candidates, it is assumed that exclusivity is yearly, so only one can be committed during the whole period.
-When all mutually exclusive generators in a set are installed and functioning, it is assumed that the exclusivity is hourly, and which generator is committed can change every load level.
+When all mutually exclusive generators in a set are installed and functioning, it is assumed that the exclusivity is hourly, and which generator is committed can change at every load level.

 A generator can be restricted to providing reserves only while generating or only while consuming.
 The NoOperatingReserve entry accepts two inputs separated by a "|".
 The first value corresponds to operating reserves while generating, and the second is operating reserves while consuming power.
 If only one value is